 5. Benefits of Wet Food

-Beyond the benefit of including real mean in your cat's diet, another benefit is the increased moisture content.
+Beyond the benefit of including real meat in your cat's diet, another benefit is the increased moisture content.
 This aids in hydration, as well as staving off potential health issues, including kidney stones.
-Wet food also has far more flavor options, creating a healthy way to make variety the spice of your cat’s life, too.
+Wet food also has far more flavor options, creating a healthy way to make variety the spice of your cat's life, too.
 Visit Purina Pro Plan to learn more about the benefits of wet food and to receive a substantial savings coupon.

 6. Don’t Forget Water

 While technically not food, of course, water is a critical component to your cat's health.
 And it turns out that some cats don't like their water to be right next to their food.
 Consider placing multiple bowls around the house to encourage drinking.
 Visit Purina Pro Plan for additional ways to make sure your cat stays hydrated.